Brooklyn Cyclones: Public address announcers

 2006: Sean Howard for 1 month, replaced by Jay Moran a PA Announcer at St. John's.

 2007 – July 2010: David Freeman, who had served as PA Announcer for the Queens Kings.
 Freeman left to become an MLB Scorer with the Mets and Yankees.

 August 2010 – 2021: Mark Fratto, who also serves as the PA Announcer for NYCFC, the Washington Wizards, the Westchester Knicks and NJ/NY Gotham FC.

-2021 Colin Cosell, who also serves as the New York Mets PA Announcer.